chmaha/DebianProAudio/README.md

 ### Pipewire?

 In short, no, don't do it if you are a pro audio user.
 I don't believe it's ready for primetime.
-The following commands should be safe to run on Debian 12 with any desktop environment to revert to ALSA + Pulseaudio + JACK:
+The following commands should be safe to run on Debian 12 with any desktop environment (or any debian-based distro that ships with pipewire audio as the default) to revert to ALSA + Pulseaudio + JACK:

 ```shell
 sudo apt remove pipewire-alsa pipewire-pulse pipewire-jack